Chart Color Schemes

 Graceville demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Graceville exceeds broader benchmarks.
-55.7% of residents aged 15+ have university qualifications compared to 25.7% in Queensland and 30.4% nationally.
-Bachelor degrees are the most common at 34.7%, followed by postgraduate qualifications (15.1%) and graduate diplomas (5.9%).
-Vocational pathways account for 19.5%.
+Graceville's residents aged 15 and above have a significantly higher educational attainment than broader benchmarks.
+55.7% of Graceville residents hold university qualifications compared to 25.7% in Queensland (QLD) and 30.4% in Australia.
+The most common university qualifications are bachelor degrees at 34.7%, followed by postgraduate qualifications at 15.1% and graduate diplomas at 5.9%.
+Vocational pathways account for 19.5% of qualifications among those aged 15 and above, with advanced diplomas at 8.8% and certificates at 10.7%.

 Frequently Asked Questions - Education